-If you don’t have a pump and aeration system, use a water hose to spray a jet stream into the pond.
+If you don’t have a pump and aeration system, use a water hose at full power to spray a jet stream into the pond.
 This will instantly add needed oxygen.
+You will need to do this daily, especially in summer.
 Then look into a type of aeration and filter system.
+You can use the stream to spray down and clean the sides while aerating the pond.
 You will be glad you did and it will make your pond more enjoyable.

 For string algae, the majority can be removed by hand.
 A forked paddle or something similar to that can be used in a way similar to twirling spaghetti around a fork.

 Pond type ultraviolet lights are considered one of the best ways to keep your pond clear of algae.
 There are two basic types.
 UV Clarifiers and UV Sterilizers are tube shaped devices that can be easily attached to the pond intake tubing that leads to the pump.

 These devices allow water to pass through a circular ultraviolet light that instantly kills the majority of floating algae and many floating microorganisms.